miku/rclone/backend/vault/README.md

 ## Checkpoint: First Run

-To run the command you can either put the binary (or a symlink to it) into your [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)), or you can stay in the directory where the binary is located and run it from there - on MacOS and Linux with `./rclone`, on Windows with just `rclone.exe` (in the following examples we only show `rclone` - please adjust for your approach and OS).

-You can check if the binary works fine by printing out version information about the program (your output may vary):
+You can check if the binary works by printing out version information about the program (your output may vary depending on which system you are using).

+To run the command you can either:

+1. Stay in the directory where the binary is located and run it from there using:

+	1. `./rclone` on MacOS and Linux
+	2. Rclone.exe on Windows

+2. Put the binary (or a symlink to it) into your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) - the examples below demonstrate this approach:

 ```
 $ rclone version